MapsPeople/docs/src/web/v4/guides/search/search-and-filtering.md

 ### Search

-The `mapsindoors.services.LocationService` namespace exposes the `getLocations` function that enable you to search for Locations on the map.
+The `mapsindoors.services.LocationsService` class exposes the `getLocations` function that enables you to search for Locations.

 It will return a Promise that gets resolved when the query has executed.